Public transport in Dublin for June Bank Holiday Weekend

 Dublin Bus services will operate as follows over the weekend:

-Sunday, 1 June: Regular Sunday services will be in place.
-However, please be aware that a number of diversions will occur across the city to accommodate the VHI Women’s Mini Marathon.
+• Sunday, 31 May: Regular Sunday services will be in place.
+However, please be aware that a number of diversions will occur across the city to accommodate the VHI Women’s Mini Marathon, Bloom Festival and other major events.
 There will be no Nitelink service on this night.

-For more information on Dublin Bus services on the June Bank Holiday weekend, please visit the Dublin Bus website.
+For more information on Dublin Bus services on the June Bank Holiday weekend, please please visit the Dublin Bus website the Dublin Bus website.

 Trams